 Cutting Back Spring Bulb Flowers and Leaves

 It’s such a temptation to want to cut down all the brown leaves that your spring bulbs leave behind.
-Your garden can look messy and unkept.
-But if you are counting on your spring bulbs to bloom again next year, you will need to leave them be until they die off.
-For more information, click here to read my blog post.
+Your garden can look messy and unkempt.
+But if you are counting on your spring bulbs to bloom again next year, you will need to leave them until they die off.

 Transplanting My Seed Starts

-Fish mulch is added to my garden every year to help make it healthier, and more pest resistant.
+Fish compost is added to my garden every year to help make it healthier, and more pest-resistant.
 It provides valuable slow-release nutrients.
-The two reasons that make me happy, are that mulch helps retain moisture in the soil for a longer period of time, and provides a natural barrier for weeds!

 I hope you enjoyed seeing how my garden grows this spring.